 This smoothie has been on repeat in our house the past few months.
-We all love peppermint, and green smoothies have always been a favorite — but when I started seeing cauliflower go into blenders around the web, you know I had to try it!
+We all love peppermint, and green smoothies have always been a favorite.
+When I started seeing cauliflower going in blenders, I knew I needed to try it out.

-This smoothie is adapted from my Chocolate Chip Mint Smoothie – one of the most popular recipes ever on my blog.
-We took out the coconut milk and chocolate to make this more of an every day sipper, and threw in more veggies.
-I have really been enjoying the lightness of this Peppermint Detox Smoothie, and was pretty thrilled to find my toddler would drink one every day right along with me.
+I adapted this smoothie from my Chocolate Chip Mint Smoothie – one of the most popular recipes ever on my blog.
+I left out the coconut milk and chocolate to make this lighter.

 If you’re unsure if your child will drink this, just watch my son help!